 There are probably a lot of adjectives I could provide.
 From a pure PC perspective, our business is, in my opinion, the most innovative of all the major PCs in the market.
 Innovation is our core business and livelihood.
 It is what people first identify with as they engage with Lenovo and is evidenced through the myriad of technologies and innovations that we have brought to market over the years.
 While we continue to lead here, now, we can offer very compelling data center organization as we look to drive our value proposition beyond PC into cloud-based, private and public solutions.

 The other biggest differentiator is how easy it is to do business with us.
 You can buy from one of our resellers either over the telephone or online.
-We are not always perfect but from a trust perspective, we are quite high up in people’s evaluation.
+We are not always perfect but from a trusted perspective, we are quite high up in people’s evaluation.

 What is the best Lenovo product for SME owners who are in the start-up phase of their business?

 We provide solutions anywhere from the data center all the way to the pants pocket.

 For an early to mid-startup business that’s looking to evolve or build up their infrastructure, I would say you need a really good laptop.
 The ThinkBook is a great option that fits into this market very well.
 If you are looking to buy the best, I would recommend our X1 carbon.

 This is not just a product relationship; it extends beyond the product in the SME space to more of a lifecycle offering.
 With Lenovo and our Resellers, there’s this ability to turn a capital payment into operating, creating a monthly payment for the utility of the product over a life cycle.